asimwe1/rust_chatapp/README.md

 browser.
 If an `<age>` string was passed in that can't be parsed as a `u8`, the route won't get called, resulting in a 404 error.

+## Overview

+Rocket employs code generation to remove the need for boilerplate involved with parsing requests and request parameters, prevent invalid and/or incorrect requests from invoking a user's request handler, and  allow the user to define what is valid and/or correct.

+Rocket uses type _guards_, or _constraints_, on request handlers to accomplishing it's safety and correctness goals.
+In Rocket, handlers are _only_ invoked if all types that appear in the request handler's argument list can be derived from the incoming request.

+In their simplest incarnation, guards can be types expected of parameters in a matched path.
+This is illustrated in the previous example where the `hello` request handler is only be invoked if the dynamic path parameter `<age>` parses as a `u8`.
+Guards can also be derived directly from a request.
+For instance, you can define an `AdminUser` type that can be derived only if the proper cookies were sent along with the request.
+Then, by simply including the type in a handler's argument list as follows:

+    #[get("/admin/post/<id>")]
+    fn admin(user: AdminUser, id: isize) ->  { .. }

+you can be assured that the handler will be invoked _only_ if an administrative user is logged in.
+Any number of such guards can be included.
+For example, to retrieve the request's cookies along with the admin user, simply include the `&Cookies` type in the argument list:

+    #[get("/admin/post/<id>")]
+    fn admin(user: AdminUser, cookies: &Cookies, id: isize) ->  { .. }

+Full documentation about built-in request guards is coming soon.

 ## Building